jundalisay/superb/content/en/research/smith/simple-life-of-adam-smith/chapter-11.md

-+++
+---
+title: "Last Year In Glasgow"
+linkTitle: "Chapter 11"
-title=  "Last Year In Glasgow" heading=  "Chapter 11" description=  "Smith wrote the following letter to Mr. Baird" date=  2015-09-20 image=  "/covers/life.jpg" linkb=  "/research/smith/simple-life-of-adam-smith/chapter-10" linkbtext=  "Chapter 10" linkf=  "/research/smith/simple-life-of-adam-smith/chapter-12" linkftext=  "Chapter 12"
+description: "Smith wrote the following letter to Mr. Baird"
-+++
+date: 2015-09-06
+author: "Rae"
+image: "/covers/life.jpg"
+---

 Rev. William Ward of Broughton was the chaplain to the Marquis of Rockingham.